-The COP888CF supports a vectored interrupt scheme.
+The device supports a vectored interrupt scheme.
 It supports a total of ten interrupt sources.
-The following table lists all the possible COP888CF interrupt sources, their arbitration ranking and the memory locations reserved for the interrupt vector for each source.
+The following table lists all the possible interrupt sources, their arbitration ranking and the memory locations reserved for the interrupt vector for each source.

 Two bytes of program memory space are reserved for each interrupt source.
 All interrupt sources except the software interrupt are maskable.
 Each of the maskable interrupts have an Enable bit and a Pending bit.
 A maskable interrupt is active if its associated enable and pending bits are set.
-If GIE = 1 and an interrupt is active, then the processor will be interrupted as soon as it is ready to start executing an instruction except if the above conditions happen during the Software Trap service routine.
-This exception is described in the Software Trap sub-section.
+If GIE = 1 and an interrupt is active, then the processor will be interrupted as soon as it is ready to start executing an instruction except if the above conditions happen during the Software Trap sub-section.